What to look for in a caravan levelling app

 Free / Pro · Primarily iOS · App Store required

 Designed for a two-device setup — one phone left in the van, another used by the driver or a spotter outside.
 For caravans, the remote concept has some logic: the tow vehicle driver can't easily see inside the van while driving onto ramps.
-However, the remote feature requires a Pro subscription and a second device.
-OzLevel Pro's audio assist solves the same problem without needing a second phone — a rising tone tells you when you've reached level.
+However, the remote feature requires a Pro subscription, a second Apple device, and is primarily iOS-only.
+OzLevel solves the same problem two ways: audio assist (a rising tone guides you by ear, no second device needed), or Pair Mode (use any two phones you already own, cross-platform, at no extra cost).

 What's good